oldskule/wled-cmd/README.md

   ./wled-cmd <ip> lighten 20%          # Decrease brightness of all segments by 20% ./wled-cmd <ip> darken 30% 0,1,2     # Increase brightness of segments 0,1,2 by 30%
   ```

-	•	Soft Off using Brightness
+- Soft Off using Brightness
-  • Replaced "on": false with "bri": 1 when turning segments off, ensuring segments stay logically on (especially for PWM setups).
+- Replaced "on": false with "bri": 1 when turning segments off, ensuring segments stay logically on (especially for PWM setups).
-	•	Preset Brightness on on Command
+- Preset Brightness into on Command
-  • The on command now sets segments to a brightness level of 150 by default.
+- The on command now sets segments to a brightness level of 150 by default.

 ---